How To Decide What Type Of Home To Buy With A Mortgage

 Multi-unit properties are homes that can have multiple living units.
 For example, a duplex is a specific kind of multi-unit home that has two units attached to each other.

-These homes can be occupied by both the owner and the renters, which means they can serve as both a primary residence and an investment property.
+These homes can be occupied by both the owner and renters, which means they can serve as both a primary residence and an investment property.
 Units can be stacked side by side or on top of one another, meaning you’ll share walls with your neighbors.

 The Pros Of Owning A Multi-Unit Home